Chikun: Boundaries

 Chikun Local Government Area (LGA) shares boundaries with Kachia LGA to the south, Kajuru LGA to the east, Kaduna South LGA to the northeast, Igabi LGA to the northeast, Birnin Gwari LGA to the northwest; and Munya LGA to the south and Shiroro LGA to the west, all of Niger State to west, respectively.

-Climate
+Climate/Geography

 In Chikun Local Government Area, the wet season is oppressive and largely cloudy, the dry season is partly gloomy, and it is hot year round.
-It rarely drops below 21 °F or rises over 25°F throughout the year; instead, the average range of temperatures is 55 °F to 100 °F.
+The average range of temperatures is 55 °F to 100 °F.

-Geography

-Chikun Local Government Area has an average yearly temperature of 33 degrees Celsius and a total area of 4,645 square kilometers.
+Chikun Local Government Area has an average yearly temperature of 33 degrees Celsius or 91.4 degrees Fahrenheit and a total area of 4,645 square kilometres (or 1,724 square miles).
 There are two distinct seasons in the area: the rainy season begins in May and peaks in September, and the dry season runs from October to April.